 Technology has given people an amazing opportunity to make their lives easier.
-We can do everything from the comfort of our homes: from ordering food online to looking up how to open a bet365 account, or booking a trip for two!
+We can do everything from the comfort of our homes: from ordering food online to booking a trip for two!
 When it comes to traveling, it is easy for people to check out their desired destination, book their accommodation and find some good restaurants.
 There are few people who do not like to spend their vacation by visiting a new and exciting place and experiencing things that they usually would not be able to at home.
 However, the pandemic has greatly hindered our ability to travel abroad, and those exotic destinations may have to wait a little bit.
 But in the meantime, why shouldn’t we travel here, at home?
 The US has more than enough interesting landmarks and monuments that you have probably never seen, and it would be a shame not to visit them when you have the opportunity.

 The Statue of Liberty